yingkunwu/R-YOLOv4/Readme.md

 #### UCAS-AOD dataset

-Please refer to [this repository](https://github.com/kunnnnethan/UCAS-AOD-benchmark) to rearrange files so that it can be loaded and trained by this model.
+Please refer to [this repository](https://github.com/kunnnnethan/UCAS-AOD-benchmark) to rearrange files so that it can be loaded and trained by this model.</br>
+You can download the [weight](https://drive.google.com/uc?export=download&id=1UlewA9dcXsCiCbuvKCU6vL8AqSYeI3mj) that I trained from UCAS-AOD.
 ```
 While training, please specify which dataset you are using.
 $ python train.py --dataset UCAS_AOD